-For more information about configuring PAM, the SUSE Linux Enterprise Server Security Guide contains a generic example that also works for other network-based authentication methods.
-It also describes how to configure an active directory service.
-For more information, see https://documentation.suse.com/sles/15-SP4/html/SLES-all/part-auth.html.
+For more information about PAM configuration, see the SUSE Linux Enterprise Server Security Guide.
+The Security Guide contains a generic example that also works for other network-based authentication methods.
+It also describes how to configure an Active Directory (AD) service.
+For more information, see https://documentation.suse.com/sles/15-SP6/html/SLES-all/part-auth.html.